conradkng/Stanford-Coursera-Machine-Learning-Course/Project 7/README.md

-# Project 7: K-means Clustering and Principal Component
+# Project 7: K-means Clustering and PCA
-Analysis

 The first part of this project implements a K-means clustering algorithm and applies it to compress an image.
 The second part uses principal component analysis to find a low-dimensional representation of face images.